Can Medicare Advantage Plans Deny Enrollment?

 Medicare Part A covers hospital stays, skilled nursing facility care, hospice care, and certain home health care services, while Medicare Part B covers doctor visits, outpatient care, preventive services, and medical supplies.

-As a result, having both Part A and Part B guarantees that you have comprehensive coverage under Medicare Advantage.
+As a result, having both Part A and Part B could potentially guarantee that you could have comprehensive coverage under Medicare Advantage.

 Exceptions to Denying Medicare Advantage Enrollment